bstarynk/melt-monitor-2015/CodeGen.md

 * The `sequence` connective requires at least one son.
 It is like `progn` in Lisp or comma operator in C

+* If the connective is some *signature-item*, the expression is a closure application.

 [GCCJIT]: http://gcc.gnu.org/onlinedocs/jit/